novuhq/novu/docs/docs/channels/email/ses.md

 ## Getting Started

-To use the Amazon SES provider, you will need to create a Sendgrid account and add your credentials to the Amazon SES integration on the Novu platform.
+To use the Amazon SES provider, you will need to create a SES account and add your credentials to the Amazon SES integration on the Novu platform.

 ## How to set up SES in AWS?